-The increase in operating income for the North America segment of \$ 7.3 million was primarily attributable to \$17.9 million of operating income in the first quarter of 2013 as a result of the impact of the acquisitions in the second half of 2012.
-Excluding the impact of the acquisitions the operating income decreased \$10.6 million primarily attributable to \$5.2 million of costs related to the financial restatement and other restructuring costs of \$2.6 million related to the the closure of a North America operating facility.
+The increase in operating income for the North America segment of \$7.3 million was primarily attributable to \$17.9 million of operating income in the first quarter of 2013 as a result of the impact of the acquisitions in the second half of 2012.
+Excluding the impact of the acquisitions the operating income decreased \$10.6 million primarily attributable to a decrease in demand as noted above as well as \$5.2 million of costs related to the financial restatement as noted above and \$2.6 million related to the closure of a North America operating facility.

-The decrease in operating income for the Europe and Mediterranean segment of \$ 20.7 million was primarily attributable to the continued weak economic conditions in Spain, influencing demand and the pricing environment across a broad spectrum of products in the three months ended March 29, 2013 as compared to the three months ended March 30, 2012 as well as increased costs at the Company's German submarine power cable manufacturing facility.
+The decrease in operating income for the Europe and Mediterranean segment of \$20.7 million was primarily attributable to the continued weak economic conditions in Spain, influencing demand and the pricing environment across a broad spectrum of products in the three months ended March 29, 2013 as compared to the three months ended March 30, 2012 as well as increased costs at the Company's German submarine power cable manufacturing facility.

-The decrease in operating income for the ROW segment of \$5.3 million was primarily attributable to decreased demand in Brazil in the first quarter of 2013 as compared to the first quarter of 2012 as noted above as well as a decrease in operating income in Venezuela which was negatively affected by the impact of the currency devaluation and extended statutory leave requirements experienced in the first quarter of 2013.
+The decrease in operating income for the ROW segment of \$8.1 million was primarily attributable to decreased demand in Brazil in the first quarter of 2013 as compared to the first quarter of 2012 as noted above, a decrease in operating income in Venezuela which was negatively affected by the impact of the currency devaluation and extended statutory leave requirements experienced in the first quarter of 2013.